 The paradox of happiness is that the more happiness, clarity, calm and kindness you have, the more opportunities you have to lose it.
 Do you respond in a way that improves things, or do you react in a way that makes things worse?

 In mindfulness meditation you learn to stay present and pay attention to what is happening whether you like it, don’t like it, or are confused about it.
-You increase your tolerance for seeing the unpleasant - neither identifying with it, nor running from it, and in so doing you come to notice the patterns of your mind and behaviour and can respond with choice rather than habit.
+You increase your tolerance for being with the unpleasant - neither identifying with it, nor running from it, and in so doing you come to notice the patterns of your mind and behaviour and can respond with choice rather than habit.

 Kindness and discipline

 We learn to bring kindness to bear on that which arises, even the thoughts and behaviours and feelings we don’t like such as our boredom with the practice, or anger at a loved one.
-We also bring discipline to bear in order skilfully move us in the direction of more awareness and wiser living.
+We also bring discipline to bear in order to move us skilfully in the direction of more awareness and wiser living.
 In the end we see that kindness and discipline support each other.